jflorian/doubledog-tuned/README.md

 ##### `packages`
 An array of package names needed for the `tuned` installation.
 The default should be correct for supported platforms.

+##### `profiles`
+A hash whose keys are profile resource names and whose values are hashes comprising the same parameters you would otherwise pass to the [tuned::profile](#tunedprofile-defined-type) defined type.

 ##### `service`
 The service name of the `tuned` daemon.
 The default should be correct for supported platforms.